drug-design/course/docs/chapters/structure-based-design.md

 ### Limitations in Database Approaches

-Using the crystallographic structure of the HIV-1 protease for screening, Haloperidol was found as a "hit" able to bind to the catalytic site.
-The molecule was tested and showed moderate inhibitory activity (Ki = 100 &Mu;M).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/limitations-database-approaches-b127e312'><i class='fa fa-play' aria-hidden='true'></i></button>Using the crystallographic structure of the HIV-1 protease for screening, Haloperidol was found as a "hit" able to bind to the catalytic site.
+The molecule was tested and showed moderate inhibitory activity (Ki = 100 &micro;M).
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer